mlavik1/GodotVolumeRendering/README.md

 From there you can select a raw dataset to import, and specify how it should be imported.

 Support for more dataset formats are coming soon!

-## How to contribute

-Contributions are very welcome!
-You can either:
-- Create issues, to report bugs or make suggestions.
-- Create pull requests

-If you wish to contribute with code, maybe you could help out porting over features from [my Unity Volume Rendering plugin](https://github.com/mlavik1/UnityVolumeRendering)?

-See the list above for things that still need to be ported over to the Godot plugin.

 ![alt tag](media/screenshot2.jpg)